OpnLaaS/opnlaas/docs/Charter.md

 * As a Student, I want to deploy my projects on bare metal servers with minimal setup.
 * As a Researcher, I want to monitor the health and status of the bare metal servers I am using.
 * As a Student, I want to monitor the health and status of the bare metal servers I am using.
-* As a Student, I want to access detailed hardware metrics and logs for troubleshooting.
+* As a Chess Coach, I want to access detailed hardware metrics and logs for troubleshooting so that I can identify performance issues affecting simulations or training workloads.

+---

 ### **Feature 4 – Monitoring and Logging**